albincorreya/musicbrainz_queries/README.md

 ## Contents

-[mb_queries.py](https://github.com/albincorreya/musicbrainz_queries/blob/master/mb_queries.py) - A set of functions for querying different tables in musicbrainz database.
+[mb_queries.py](https://github.com/albincorreya/musicbrainz_queries/blob/master/mb_queries.py) - A set of functions for querying different tables in musicbrainz database for particular use cases.

 [mb_redir.py](https://github.com/albincorreya/musicbrainz_queries/blob/master/mb_redir.py) - A set of functions to check if an redirect uid exists for a respective entity uid.